Landing: Parachutes

 The term "landing" is also applied to people or objects descending to the ground using a parachute.
 Some consider these objects to be in a controlled descent instead of actually flying.
 Most parachutes work by capturing air, inducing enough drag that the falling object hits the ground at a relatively slow speed.
 There are many examples of parachutes in nature, including the seeds of a dandelion.

 On the other hand, modern ram-air parachutes are essentially inflatable wings that operate in a gliding flight mode.
 Parachutists execute a flare at landing, reducing or eliminating both downward and forward speed at touchdown, in order to avoid injury.

 Spacecraft

 Sometimes, a safe landing is accomplished by using multiple forms of lift, thrust (propulsive landing) and dampening systems.
-Both the Surveyor uncrewed lunar probe craft and the Apollo Lunar Module used a rocket deceleration system and landing gear to soft-land on the moon.
-Several Soviet rockets including the Soyuz spacecraft have used parachutes and airbag landing systems to dampen the landing on earth.
-In November 2015, Blue Origin's New Shepard became the first rocket to cross the Kármán line and land vertically back on Earth.
+Both the Surveyor uncrewed lunar probe craft and the Apollo Lunar Module used a rocket deceleration system and landing gear to soft-land on the Moon.
+Several Soviet rockets including the Soyuz spacecraft have used parachutes and airbag landing systems to dampen the landing on Earth.
+In November 2015, Blue Origin's New Shepard became the first rocket to cross the Kármán line (edge of space at 100 km altitude) and land vertically back on Earth.
 In December 2015, SpaceX's Falcon 9 became the first launch vehicle on an orbital trajectory to successfully vertically-land and recover its first stage, although the landed first stage was on a sub-orbital trajectory.